-- salt and black pepper (to taste)
+salt and black pepper (to taste)

 In a food processor blitz the carrot and kale or spinach.
 Transfer to a large mixing bowl.

 Next blitz the walnuts, lentils and kidney beans in the food processor.
 You want to leave some chunky bits.
 Add to the bowl with the veg.

-Add the rest of the ingredients (including the chia or linseed gel) to the mixing bowl with the greens, nuts, beans and lentils.
+Add the rest of the ingredients (including the chia or linseed gel) to the mixing bowl with the veg, nuts, beans and lentils.
 Give it a good stir to mix everything together.

 Roll into about 15 balls and press flat onto lined baking trays.
 Bake at 180C for about half an hour, turning half way through cooking.
 The burgers are ready when they are crispy all over.